ChatTriggers/slate/source/includes/_objects.md

 The Inventory object contains methods used for getting information about the user's inventory.
 It can be called through `Player.getInventory()`.
 More about the `Player` class can be found [later](#player).

-<aside class="warning">Looping through the inventory can be an intensive process if done rapidly.</aside>

 ## Example

 ```javascript